 So what’s the best option?

 Again, that depends.
 Talk to your doctor about it.
-If you’re due for a screening, you’ll earn $25 Devoted Dollars when you get one (no matter which test you choose).
+If you’re due for a screening, you’ll earn a Devoted Dollars reward when you get one (no matter which test you choose).

 The earlier you find it, the easier colorectal cancer is to treat.
 Here’s what to remember: